Partners: Minneapolis Park & Recreation Board

 - Supporting the creation of a welcoming and safe experience for people of all backgrounds and walks of life.

-The mosaic, made from hand cut tile, is being installed in Currie Park.
-It features poetry by Deeq Abdi and cultural stories collected from community members.
-Installation will happen in July with opportunities for the community to participate in placing the tiles on Saturday, July 16th and 23rd from 11am-3pm.
+The mosaic, made from hand cut tile, is in Currie Park next to a new community splash pad, playground and facilities building.
+It features original poetry by Deeq Abdi and cultural stories collected from community members.